cbetta/json-bloomfilter/README.md

-# JSON Bloomfilter
+# Serialisable (JSON) Bloom Filter

-A BloomFilter implementation that is serialisable to JSON and compatible between both Ruby and Javascript.
+A bloom filter implementation that is serialisable to JSON and compatible between both Ruby and Javascript.
 Very useful when needing to train a bloom filter in one language and using it in the other.

+## Why?

+Bloom filters allow for space efficient lookups in a list, without having to store all the items in the list.
+This is useful for looking up tags, domain names, links, or anything else.

+What this Gem allows you to do is build a bloom filter server side, add all your entries to it, and then serialise the filter to JSON.
+On the client side you can then load up the serialised data into the Javascript version and use the bloom filter as is.

+All of this while not sending the entire list to the client.

 ## Usage